Silicon Valley BART extension: Downtown San Jose/Santa Clara extension

 The final Downtown San Jose/Santa Clara leg has been planned through downtown San Jose to Santa Clara at an estimated cost of $6.8 billion.
 This third phase, 6 mi long, is largely underground, featuring a 5 mi tunnel.
 It would continue south from Berryessa, entering a tunnel to cross the Bayshore Freeway before continuing to a 28th Street/Little Portugal station on the city's "east side".
 From there, the tunnel would continue west under Santa Clara Street to a Downtown San Jose subway station, which would be an interchange station to VTA light rail lines on the surface at Santa Clara.
 The original proposal had additional subway stations between Alum Rock and Downtown at Civic Plaza/SJSU and Plaza de César Chávez, but these were consolidated into a single station to cut costs.
 The line would continue underground to the San Jose Diridon station, a transfer point to Amtrak, Caltrain, Altamont Corridor Express, VTA light rail and bus, and the planned California High-Speed Rail system.
 The proposed BART subway station would be named "Diridon" to match.
 The extension would then surface and continue to the site of the current Santa Clara Caltrain Station.
 A 40 acre BART maintenance yard would also be created at Newhall as part of this phase, using land just south of Santa Clara station that was purchased by VTA from Union Pacific.
 Like the Berryessa Extension, it would be built by VTA, but operated by BART.

 After funding was secured for Berryessa (the first phase of the Silicon Valley Extension) in March 2012, VTA began looking for additional funding to complete the $6.8 billion second phase.
-Completion is expected in 2029–2030.